ontehfritz/SuperSimpleWorker/README.md

 ```

 5. The worker process needs to be configured.
 The worker.exe has a file called
-app.config.
+worker.exe.config.
 Configure the database you want to use and the connection string.
 It Should be the same database you are enqueueing your jobs in.
 You can now
 run worker process by: